Cambodia’s telecom sector continues to grow, with the new industry regulator now playing a role

-Despite its status as a least developed country and remaining one of the poorer countries in Southeast Asia, Cambodia’s efforts to expand and upgrade its telecom infrastructure have been bearing fruit.
+Cambodia’s efforts to expand and upgrade its telecom infrastructure have been bearing fruit.
+This is despite its status as a least developed country and remaining one of the poorer countries in Southeast Asia.
 In this country of around 15 million people, there was very little infrastructure remaining from before the tumultuous Khmer Rouge days.
 As a result, Cambodia largely by-passed rebuilding the fixed-line market and quickly launched into alternative technologies, jump-starting its telecommunications infrastructure with digital technology.
 Not surprisingly, mobile services completely overwhelmed the market, at least initially.
+The roll-out of a variety of different network technologies has been more the pattern of late.

-In recent times there have been between eight and ten mobile operators vigorously competing with each other in a crowded market segment that continued to grow at a healthy annual rate, despite the obstacles.
-By end-2013, there were over 20 million mobile subscribers; on the basis of reported statistics the market experienced a ‘correction’ in the first half of 2013.
+In recent years there have been between eight and ten mobile operators vigorously competing with each other in a crowded market segment that continued to grow at a healthy annual rate, despite all the obstacles.
+Coming into 2014, there were over 20 million mobile subscribers; on the basis of reported statistics the market experienced a ‘correction’ in the first half of 2013.
 (It is noted that the available statistics are somewhat inconsistent, but, where appropriate, reasonable estimates have been made in the report.)
 The mobile market was continuing to grow following the correction, although probably at a more modest rate.

 The mobile market had started to go through some form of rationalisation by 2011.
 By that stage there were nine licensed operators.
 The number of operators dropped to eight in that year when the merger of two of the operators was approved by the authorities.
-Then, after a great deal of activity on this front in 2012, two major changes took place: the closure of financially struggling Mfone finally occurred in early 2013, leaving the country with six major mobile networks; and in March 2013, Hello Axiata merged with Smart/Latelz to form a refreshed Smart Mobile.
-This saw the number of major operators fall to five.
+Then, after a great deal of activity on this front in 2012, two major changes took place: the closure of financially struggling Mfone finally occurred in early 2013; and in March 2013 Hello Axiata merged with Smart/Latelz to form a refreshed Smart Mobile.
 Importantly, the new, combined Smart emerged as the second largest of mobile operators, with over five million customers, not far behind the market leader Viettel’s Metfone.
+By early 2014 there were six mobile operators, but three of these only had small subscriber numbers.
+In fact, the three major operators were claiming around 95% of the total subscriber base.

 The limited fixed-line telephony growth that had come about in Cambodia earlier on had mainly been through investment under foreign assistance plans, focusing on the capital Phnom Penh.
 Subsequently, geographical coverage did not increase significantly for a decade or more.
 The number of fixed-line services remained relatively static for some years at around 50,000.
 By 2010, however, the numbers were starting to head upwards.
 The arrival of Viettel in the market place in 2009 proved to be the trigger for a surge in growth.
 By end-2012 there were a reported 720,000 fixed-line subscribers, representing a healthy teledensity of 5% and growing.
 But 2013 saw a sharp drop in fixed-line subscriber numbers.
 (Again, there remained some uncertainty about the accuracy of the available statistics.)